influxdata/influxdb-client-js/influxdb-client.writeretryoptions.writefailed.md

 ## WriteRetryOptions.writeFailed() method

-writeFailed is called to inform about write error
+WriteFailed is called to inform about write errors.

 <b>Signature:</b>